Windows Runtime: Programming interfaces

 Programs and libraries targeted for the WinRT runtime can be created and consumed from several platforms and programming languages.
-Notably C/C++ (either with language extensions offering first-class support for WinRT concepts, or with a lower-level template library allowing to write code in standard C++), .NET (C# and Visual Basic .NET (VB.NET)) and JavaScript.
+Notably C/C++ (either with language extensions offering first-class support for WinRT concepts, or with a lower-level template library allowing to write code in standard C++), .NET (C# and Visual Basic (.NET) (VB.NET)) and JavaScript.
 This is made possible by the metadata.
 In WinRT terminology, a language binding is termed a language projection.

 C++ (C++/WinRT, Component Extensions, WRL)

 Standard C++ is a first-class citizen of the WinRT platform.
 As of Windows 10, version 1803, the Windows SDK contains C++/WinRT.
 C++/WinRT is an entirely standard modern C++17 language projection for Windows Runtime (WinRT) APIs, implemented as a header-file-based library, and designed to provide first-class access to the modern Windows API.
 With C++/WinRT, Windows Runtime APIs can be authored and consumed using any standards-compliant C++17 compiler.
 WinRT is a native platform and supports any native (and standard) C++ code, so that a C++ developer can reuse existing native C/C++ libraries.
 With C++/WinRT, there are no language extensions.

-Prior to C++/WinRT being officially released in the Windows SDK, from October 2016, Microsoft offered on GitHub C++/WinRT.
-It does not rely on C++/CX code, with the result of producing smaller binaries and faster code.

 There are two other legacy options for using WinRT from C++: Windows Runtime C++ Template Library (WRL), an ATL-style template library (similar to Windows Template Library or WTL), and C++/CX (C++ with Component Extensions) which resembles C++/CLI.
 Because of the internal consumption requirements at Microsoft, WRL is exception-free, meaning its return-value discipline is HRESULT-based just like that of COM.
 C++/CX on the other hand wraps-up calls to WinRT with code that does error checking and throws exceptions as appropriate.

 C++/CX has several extensions that enable integration with the platform and its type system.
 The syntax resembles the one of C++/CLI although it produces native (although not standard) code and metadata that integrates with the runtime.
 For example, WinRT objects may be allocated with ref new, which is the counterpart of gcnew from C++/CLI.
 The hat operator ^ retains its meaning, however in the case where both the caller and callee are written in C++ and living in the same process, a hat reference is simply a pointer to a vptr to a virtual method table (vtable, VMT).

 Along with C++/CX, relative to traditional C++ COM programming, are partial classes, again inspired by .NET.
 These allow instance WinRT XAML code to be translated into C++ code by tools, and then combined with human-written code to produce the complete class while allowing clean separation of the machine-generated and human-edited parts of a class implementation into different files.